open-telemetry/opentelemetry-specification/specification/context/api-propagators.md

 Platforms such as ASP.NET may pre-configure out-of-the-box propagators.
 If pre-configured, `Propagator`s SHOULD default to a composite `Propagator` containing the W3C Trace Context Propagator and the Baggage `Propagator` specified in [api-baggage.md](../baggage/api.md#serialization).
-Platform MUST also allow to disable pre-configured propagators.
+These platforms MUST also allow pre-configured propagators to be disabled.

 ### Get Global Propagator